 Access your Community Tool Box WorkStations here.

-The Tool Box is a service of the Work Group for Community Health and Development at the University of Kansas.
-Established in 1975, the Work Group has developed widely-used capabilities for community-based participatory research and building capacity for community health and development.
-The KU Work Group provides a variety of services, including community research and evaluation, as well as technical assistance and training, consultation,and coaching for community, national, and international initiatives.
+The Tool Box is a service of the Center for Community Health and Development at the University of Kansas.
+Established in 1975, the Center has developed widely-used capabilities for community-based participatory research and building capacity for community health and development.
+The KU Center for Community Health and Development provides a variety of services, including community research and evaluation, as well as technical assistance and training, consultation,and coaching for community, national, and international initiatives.

 We develop tailored online WorkStation websites for local, national, and global initiatives.
 WorkStations solve needs for online collaboration and enable users to easily share materials, make announcements, access tools, learn from others’ success stories, access guidance from peer discussions and solve needs for online collaboration.
 Customized WorkStations help communities work together to address the challenges they face.